UCL/research-computing-with-cpp/03cpp2/sec03CMakeBasics.md

 ## A Simple CMake File

 We tell `CMake` what to do by using a file called `CMakeLists.txt`.
 A project with a more complex directory structure will involve multiple `CMakeLists.txt` files in different folders, but let's start with the assumption that all our files are in one folder.

+In the same folder with your sources, you could have a file called `CMakeLists.txt` which looks as follows:

 ```
 cmake_minimum_required(VERSION 3.21)